arav06/aws-fundies/aws-services-fundamentals.md

 3. Scroll down and click on 'Launch instance'
 4. Here, we can select  'Amazon Linux 2 AMI' which is free tier eligible
 5. Now, for the instance type we will select 't2.micro' since it is free tier eligible and click on 'Next:Configure Instance Details'
 6. We can scale out/in by specifying the number of instances.
 If we want to request for spot billing, we check 'Request Spot instances'.
 We can enable the option to auto-assign a public IP.
 'IAM role' can be be used to define the things which the server can do.
 We can create a role allowing the server to communicate with a Microsoft instance and then add the role.
+For now we will not do it.
 Click on 'Add storage'
 7. Here, we can add additional storage.
 We can also specify if we wish to encrypted the drive and delete the drive if we delete the instance.
 If we want the data in the drive to be persistent, do not enable 'Delete on Termination'.
-After that, click on 'Next: Add Tags'
+'Delete on Termination' means that if we terminate our instance, then the drive will also be deleted.
+If we do not check that, the drive will exist after we terminate the instance.
+Click on 'Next: Add Tags'
 8. Here, we can add tags such as 'CanBeDeleted' or 'Owner'.
 Once you have specified the tags, click on 'Next: Configure Security Group'
 9. Now, we can configure the settings for inbound/outbound connections.
 Since this instance will be a web server, we can add a rule whose type is 'HTTPS', the protocol is 'TCP', the port is '443' and the source can be from anywhere
 10. Finally click on 'Review and Launch' and here we can check all the settings.
 If we want this to be a private instance and a message appears saying that the security group is available to the world, then we should check the settings in the security group